Go through any list of traditional food in Norway and one thing becomes clear – it’s a cuisine that was shaped by availability and necessity.

 Whale hunting has been a part of Norwegian culture for centuries.
 In the early 20th century, meat from minke whales was used as a cheap substitute for beef.
 Together with Japan and Iceland, Norway is one of just three countries that continues to publicly allow commercial whaling.

 Commercial whaling has been a contentious subject for decades but in Norway, eating whale meat isn’t considered controversial.
-It doesn’t form a significant part of the Norwegian diet thought it remains a popular source of meat in some regions.
+It doesn’t form a significant part of the Norwegian diet though it remains a popular source of meat in some parts of Norway.

-Over the years, the consumption of whale meat has been on a steady decline though it’s still widely available throughout the country and consumed from time to time by most Norwegians.
+Over the years, the consumption of whale meat has been on a steady decline though it’s still widely available throughout Norway and consumed from time to time by most Norwegians.

-Lefse refers to a traditional type of soft flatbrød (flatbread) that’s a staple food in Norway.
+Lefse refers to a traditional Norwegian soft flatbrød (flatbread) that’s a staple food in Norway.
 Similar to a tortilla, it can be prepared and enjoyed in many different ways – thick or thin, big or small, plain or filled with sweet and savory ingredients.

 There are many types of lefse from different regions in Norway.
-Some of the most popular include potetlefse (made with potatoes), møsbrømlefse (made with brunost), tykklefse (thicker and more cake-like), and kjøttlefse (made with meat, like a taco).
+Some of the most popular include potetlefse (made with potatoes), møsbrømlefse (made with brunost brown cheese), tykklefse (thicker and more cake-like), and kjøttlefse (made with meat, like a taco).

 Pictured below is pølse med lompe.
 It’s a Norwegian dish made with lomper, another type of potato lefse that’s often used in place of a bun when serving hot dogs.